AIA KY Business Center

 The COTE Top Ten Awards, the industry's best-known awards program for sustainable design excellence, returns for 2018.
 Teams can view submission criteria, download a detailed guide to the COTE Top Ten measures, and join previous submitters for a webinar about the application process.

 2017 AIA/AF Scholarships

-The 2017 AIA/AF Scholarships will be launching November 9.
-The Diversity Advancement Scholarship and Payette Sho-Ping Chin Memorial Academic Scholarship are available to a wide-range of students pursuing a degree in architecture.
-Click here to view eligibility requirements.
+The Architects Foundation scholarship application period for 2018-2019 is now open.
+From now through January 17 students may apply for the Diversity Advancement Scholarship and Payette Sho-Ping Chin Memorial Academic Scholarship.
+These scholarships are available to a wide-range of students pursuing a degree in architecture.

 AIA Kentucky Professional Liability Insurance Program